 To keep its 6.5-inch screen aglow, the iPhone XS Max packs the largest smartphone battery Apple's ever shipped.
 The XS Max lasted 10 hours and 38 minutes on our web surfing test.
 The smaller XS lasted only 9:41, which is a bit below the category average of 9:48.
 For the best battery life, you'll want the iPhone XR, which lasted 11 hours and 26 minutes on our battery test, landing it on our list of smartphones with the longest battery life.
 Yes, that's right, the "low-end" model provides enough battery life to compete with the model you may need a loan to afford.

 If that's not enough, though, Apple's now selling Smart Battery Cases for the the iPhone (opens in new tab)XS, iPhone XS Max (opens in new tab) and iPhone XR (opens in new tab).
 Apple claims the XR case will extend your talk time to up to 39 hours, while the XS Max case will raise talk time to a maximum of 37 hours and the XS case is rated for adding enough juice for up to 33 hours.

 The iPhones XS and XS Max also dominated in the Geekbench 4 general performance benchmark, with scores of 11,420 and 11,515, respectively.
 The XR, was very close behind, with a 11,312.
 The Note 9 lagged behind with a score of 8,876, while the OnePlus 6 did a little better, at 9,088.
-The newer Galaxy S10 Plus, which has Qualcomm's latest Snapdragon 855 processor, hit a very good 10,732.
+The slightly newer Galaxy S10 Plus, which was the first smartphone with Qualcomm's flagship Snapdragon 855 processor, hit a very good 10,732.

 Also, there's a notable download speed difference between the iPhone XR and its pricier XS/XS Max siblings.
 Wireless network testing showed that the iPhone XS and XS Max offer cellular download speeds of 21.7 megabytes per second, while the XR topped out at a slower 17.6 MBps.